MaxChandlerII/Bible-Book-Retriever/README.md

 	* Algorithm that uses a point system to see if a phrase is repeated elsewhere in a chapter/book/Bible.
 	* Look for words that are only used a few times in Scripture.
 Maybe set a threshold?
 Like < 10?
 Not sure what the threshold should be.
 Reason for this suggestion, in Gen 2.5 and 21.15 the word for bush (H7880) is used only 4 times in Scripture and in Gen 21.15 up to that point it'd only been used once, in the Garden of Eden narrative, thus intentionally pointing the reader back to that story as they read about Hagar and Ishmael.
 	* Is there several "Contrasting" verses followed by a non-Contrasting verse?
 If so, you may be looking at one unit and there may be another unit behind it.

+## Contrasting Verses
+	* Generate a list of contrasting words (wicked vs righteous).
+If a verse contains those contrasting words, it may be a contrasting verse.

+## Lens Mode
+	* For anyone that may want the power of a billion transistors helping them parse through thousands and thousands of lines of Scripture, they can activate a Lens Mode that'll display the Scripture they're reading in the GUI.
+	* In Lens Mode there'll be little superscript icons trailing words or verses.
+The user can click on these to view the discovery Lens made.
+	* Examples of what Lens may discover:
+		* Word Repetition
+		* Phrase Repetition
+		* Contrasting Ideas
+		*

 ## Ease of Use
 	* In order to make it simple for others to use, I think it the final product should be an executable (.exe) that others can download.